10 Tax Tips for the Suddenly Unemployed

 - Child and Dependent Care Credit.
 Amounts you pay someone to care for your child so you can work or look for work may be deductible, depending on your level of income.

 - Pay taxes on unemployment compensation.
-You must pay taxes on the full amount of any unemployment compensation you receive in 2012.
-In early 2013 you’ll receive a copy of Form 1099-G from your state telling you how much unemployment compensation you received during 2012 so you can report it on your tax return.
+You must pay taxes on the full amount of any unemployment compensation you receive.
+Early in the year you’ll receive a copy of Form 1099-G from your state telling you how much unemployment compensation you received during the previous year so you can report it on your tax return.

 - Learn about self-employment taxes.
 If you’re unexpectedly unemployed, you may find yourself suddenly self-employed.
 You’ll need to learn a new set of tax rules.
 But don’t worry – for most, there are just a few extra steps.